igrell/PolyominoSolver/README.md

 (1,0) (1,1) (0,1) (1,2)
 ### Output
 Program outputs the graphical representation of the inputted universe polyomino, all the polyominos from building set, and a boolean answer to the puzzle.
+#### Example output
+Your universe:

+ooo

+ooo

+ooo

+Your polyominos:

+oo

+o

+oo

+ o

+oo

+ o

+Solution to the problem: True